crcn/mesh.js/packages/mesh-local-storage-ds-bus/README.md

 - `multi` - TRUE if you want to update multiple items (false by default)
 - `data` - data to set - this is merged with existing data

-load options:
+find options:

 - `query` - mongodb search query
-- `multi` - TRUE if you want to load multiple items (one by default)
+- `multi` - TRUE if you want to find multiple items (one by default)